-This blog post originally ran in Femme Fatales in March.
+This post originally ran in the Femme Fatales blog site.

 As a crime fiction writer and reader, did a ripple of unease just go down your spine when you read the title of this post?
 What if every time you published a book, a renegade website released the first and last page of your story?

 Last week, I was in a park with another mom as we watched our children play.
 We’d never met, and by way of introduction, she turned to me with a shy smile.
 “I’m a stay-at-home mom.
 How about you?”

 As a freshly-minted debut author, I couldn’t stop the broad grin from spreading across my face.
 “I’m a writer.”